zencart/documentation/content/user/first_steps/glossary.md

 - ASV - Approved Scanning Vendor; a company that has been certified as qualified to evaluate the security of your website.
 - Categories Tabs - [Categories Tabs](/user/new_user_topics/categories_tabs/) is the name of a feature that places a set of links to every category in your store across the width of your home page just below the logo and tagline.
 - Centerbox - a [centerbox](/user/template/centerboxes/) is a block of content in the middle of the page.
+- Character Set - A set of codes which represent a written language.
+Current versions of Zen Cart use the utf8mb4 character set.
 - cPanel - a branded hosting control panel which is very popular.
 See [Hosting and Domain concepts](/user/first_steps/hosting/).
 - Default Files - The file provided by the base software that provides some functionality which can be overridden using a template file.
 See [Default files, template default and overrides](/user/first_steps/overrides/).
 - Define Pages - [Define pages](/user/template/define_pages/) are special pieces of content that appear above normal page content for certain pages.